Bucknell-Biol364/Project_1_Group_8_2024/FINAL_Project01.md

 Practice: Histogram Now you can try to use this code to create a histogram comparing CO2 uptake in different treatment types (chilled and non-chilled treatments)

+Use the next few lines below to analyze the histogram.
+What do you notice about the distribution?
+Is it normally distributed (with the largest values on the y axis concentrated in the middle of the histogram)?
+If so, this is a good sign for statistical testing and data visualization moving forward.

 Because we are comparing numerical and categorical variables, it would be favorable to use a boxplot or a bar chart to visualize the data.
 If